MahnoorAdams/MAHKAR604_GroupB_Connor-Wehmeyer_Mahnoor-Karriem_DJS05/README.md

 # DJS05 Project Brief: Building a Redux-Inspired Store for a Tally App

+This project implements a simple tally counter using a state management approach inspired by Redux.
+The core concept revolves around managing a single piece of state — the tally value — which starts at 0.
+The application can modify this state using three key actions: `ADD`, `SUBTRACT`, and `RESET`.
+The `ADD` action increases the tally value by 1, `SUBTRACT` decreases it by 1, and `RESET` sets the tally value back to 0.

+To handle state management, I created a custom store that encapsulates the state and provides methods to interact with it.
+These methods allow actions to be dispatched, the current state to be accessed, and subscribers to be notified of any changes to the state.
+Every time the state changes due to an action, the new state is logged to the console for easy tracking and debugging.

+The primary challenge I encountered during development was ensuring that each action was correctly reflected in the state.
+To solve this, I implemented a simple reducer function.
+The reducer takes the current state and an action as inputs, and based on the action type, it returns a new state.
+This ensures that the state transitions happen in a predictable and controlled manner.

+For the purpose of testing and running this code, I included an `index.html` file.
+By opening this file in a browser, you can see the tally counter in action, with each state change being logged in the browser console for visibility.

+While this implementation is functional, it could certainly be improved in terms of modularity, maintainability, and scalability.
+For example, if the project were to grow, it would make sense to split the code into separate JavaScript files for better organization.
+These files might include `store.js` to manage the store, `reducer.js` for the state-changing logic, `actions.js` to define the action creators, and `main.js` to orchestrate the application logic.
+However, since this project is quite small and straightforward, I chose to keep everything in one file for simplicity and quick iteration.

+In retrospect, if I were to expand on this project, I would definitely adopt a more modular structure, which would make it easier to add new features or modify existing functionality without breaking the codebase.
+Additionally, incorporating more advanced concepts such as middleware or asynchronous actions could further enhance the capabilities of the state management system, making it more adaptable for larger, more complex applications.

+.

 In this challenge, you will venture into the realm of state management by constructing a Redux-inspired store to manage the state of a simple Tally App.
 Your primary goal is to manage the app's state changes efficiently, focusing on core functionalities like incrementing, decrementing, and resetting a counter.
 Instead of rendering changes on the UI, you'll subscribe to state updates and log them to the console, highlighting the power of state management in applications.

 ## Objective